App-vNext/Polly/docs/advanced/dependency-injection.md

 <!-- endSnippet -->

 > [!NOTE]
 > The resilience pipelines are registered in the DI container as transient services.
 This enables the resolution of multiple instances of `ResiliencePipeline` when [complex pipeline keys](#complex-pipeline-keys) are used.
-Resilience pipeline is retrieved and registered using `ResiliencePipelineProvider` that is responsible for lifetime management of resilience pipelines.
+The resilience pipeline is retrieved and registered using `ResiliencePipelineProvider` that is responsible for lifetime management of resilience pipelines.

 ## Deferred addition of pipelines